DynamoMTL/dynamo-ops/_posts/how-we-manage-projects/2016-12-19-post-mortem.md

 <!-- more -->

-They help us uncover insights and serve as a pressure release valve so that the team can share what went well and what they’d hope to improve the next time.
+They help us uncover insights and serve as a pressure release valve so that the team can share what went well and what theyâ€™d hope to improve the next time.
 This helps us improve our internal processes, streamline workflows and find ways to increase overall team and client satisfaction on future projects.

 Following a launch or the deployment of a large feature, we typically hold these meetings, and the following: